Ellendea Proffer

 Ellendea Proffer Teasley (born 1944) is an American author, publisher, and translator of Russian literature into English.

 Biography

-She received her Ph.D. from Indiana University, taught at Wayne State University and University of Michigan, Dearborn.
+She received her bachelor's from University of Maryland and Ph.D. from Indiana University Bloomington, taught at Wayne State University and University of Michigan, Dearborn.
 She is a well-known Bulgakov expert, translator and publisher.
 She is known for Mikhail Bulgakov: Life & Work (1984); translations of Bulgakov's plays and prose; numerous articles and introductions, most prominently the Notes and Afterword to the Burgin-O'Connor translation of Bulgakov's The Master and Margarita.